ThomasDickey/esctest2/README.txt

   Do not run any tests; instead, print the list of matching tests (per --include and --expected-terminal) that have known bugs.
 This is useful when looking for looking for bugs to fix in your terminal.

---disable-xterm-checksum-bug
-xterm's implementation of DECRQCRA (as of patch 314) contains a bug.
-DECRQCRA is essential to these tests.
-By default, a workaround for the bug is used.
-If it is fixed in the future, this flag should be given until the workaround is dropped.

 --include=regex
 Only tests whose name matches "regex" will be run.